 Key Provisions

-• Universal Social Security Coverage: Extends benefits like provident fund (PF), insurance schemes, maternity leave, and gratuity payments to all workers—including gig/platform workers and inter-state migrants.
+Universal Social Security Coverage: Extends PF, insurance, maternity leave, and gratuity to gig/platform workers and inter-state migrants.

-• Maternity Benefits: Provides up to 26 weeks of paid leave for women employees (for the first two children) and medical bonuses in case of miscarriage or complications.
-The Code also provides specific provisions for additional leave following a miscarriage or medical termination, emphasizing the support offered to women during these sensitive circumstances.
+Maternity Benefits: Provides 26 weeks of paid leave for women (for the first two children) and additional leave for miscarriage or medical termination.

-• Gig Worker Contributions: Aggregators like Uber or Zomato must contribute 1–2% of their annual revenue toward social security funds for gig/platform workers.
+Gig Worker Contributions: Aggregators like Uber and Zomato must contribute 1–2% of annual revenue to the social security fund for gig workers.

 Scope & Applicability